 In 2010-2011, Russell was a member of the Indianapolis Bar Association’s Bar Leader Series Class VIII and was named one of Indiana Lawyer’s “Up and Coming Lawyers” in 2012.
 Russell serves on the Board of Directors for the Fort Harrison Reuse Authority, serving since February 2012, first as an appointment of the Indianapolis City-County Council and now as an appointment of the Lawrence Common Council.
 From February 2012 until August 2020 he served as the Secretary/Treasurer of the FHRA.

 Russell is a December 2006 cum laude graduate of the Indiana University Robert H. McKinney School of Law where he served as an Associate Editor of the Indiana Law Review, participated in pro-bono work and was a member of the Dean’s Student Advisory Board.
 Russell earned his Bachelor of Science Degree in Public Administration from Harding University in Searcy, Arkansas in 1999.

-Russell has coordinated a twice a month intake session for the Neighborhood Christian Legal Clinic at Southeastern Church of Christ in Indianapolis since November 2007.
-Since 2011 Russell has served on the Board of Directors of the Neighborhood Christian Legal Clinic, where he currently serves as the Vice Chair of the Board.
+Since 2011 Russell has served on the Board of Directors of the Neighborhood Christian Legal Clinic, where he currently serves as the Chair of the Board.

 Russell is admitted to practice in the State of Indiana as well as the Northern and Southern District Courts of Indiana.
 Russell is also a Registered Civil Mediator in the State of Indiana.
 In July, 2018, Russell was admitted to practice in the Commonwealth of Kentucky.
-He is a member of the Indianapolis Bar Association’s Real Estate/Land Use Division, of which he is a past chair, and is a member of the Indiana State Bar Association and the Kentucky Bar Association.
+He is a member of the Indianapolis Bar Association’s Real Estate/Land Use Division, of which he is a past chair, a member of the Indiana State Bar Association and the Kentucky Bar Association, and served until August 2022, as a member of the Indiana Supreme Court’s Indiana Innovation Initiative Task Force.